Last Updated on 01/08/21 by quiltripping

 Stroll along the Thames

 Once evensong was over, I explored the outside gardens around St. Paul’s for a bit, and then headed over the pedestrian only Millennium bridge to the walk along the south bank of the Thames.
-(I still had the calories form the High Tea to work off).
+(I still had the calories from the High Tea to walk off).
 The London bridge and Tower Bridge can be easily seen from the middle of the Millennium Bridge.

 Concert at Royal Albert Hall